-Your rectal area may become sore because of all the bowel movements diarrhea brings.
-And you may have itching, burning, or pain when you go to the bathroom.
+Your rectal area may become sore because of all the bowel movements that diarrhea brings.
+You may have itching, burning, or pain when you go to the bathroom.

 For relief, take a warm bath.
-Afterwards, pat the area dry (do not rub) with a clean, soft towel.
+Afterward, pat the area dry (don’t rub) with a clean, soft towel.
 You may also try using a hemorrhoid cream or petroleum jelly on the affected area.
 If this continues for several days, you should contact your doctor.